|ANTRIM, BRENDA: "Surprise!"|

 |Shock registered on Jim slowly - but he came to a halt, waiting until those eyes opened and gazed at him, edged with unveiled desire.
 "Sorry.
 I ... got distracted.
 Jim.
 Call me Jim."|

-with their initial meetings.
-The sex is hot and very well-done,
+meetings.
+The sex is hot and very well-done, and

-Blair.
-However, I thought the characterisation of Carolyn was a
+thought the characterisation of Carolyn was a bit OTT -

 Jim has a dream - that he is raping Blair, violently and repeatedly - and he is absolutely horrified.